 Now is that time of the year when everyone starts recounting and retrospecting how far he or she has spent the year so far, what has been achieved so far, whattt and whatt are yet to be achieved.
 I am so amazed how fast this year has gone so far --- the ups and downs etc---

-Just to keep it simple, it appears that this particular yam and vegetable dish have exceeded the previous ones I made in the past, both in terms of freshness, texture, taste and attractiveness.
+Just to keep it simple, it appears that this particular yam and vegetable dish has exceeded the previous ones I made in the past, both in terms of freshness, texture, taste and attractiveness.
 Well, I had to indulge my hubby to join me in the taste-test in order to be sure that this palatable dish comes out exactly the way we expected it to be...
-And alas, it did came out pretty well for sure...
+And alas, it did come out pretty well for sure...